Chris Godwin Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Chris Godwin Player Prop Bets for NFL Week 6 - Tampa Bay vs. Philadelphia

-There will be player prop bet markets available for Chris Godwin ahead of Thursday's NFL action at 8:20 PM ET live on FOX.
-Godwin's Tampa Bay Buccaneers (4-1) and the Philadelphia Eagles (2-3) square off in Week 6 at Lincoln Financial Field.
+Chris Godwin will have several player props available when he suits up on Thursday at 8:20 PM ET live on FOX.
+This Week 6 matchup sees Godwin's Tampa Bay Buccaneers (4-1) hit the field against the Philadelphia Eagles (2-3) at Lincoln Financial Field in Philadelphia, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.